Pythux/PyBoa/README.md

-# to-js
+# PyBoa

-change python dict and list to act more as javascript objects
+change python dict and list recursively, making Data Structures where keys can be accessed by attribut